 News

-• August 2023: We are organizing the 16th Winter School on Speech and Audio Processing 2023 at IIT Kanpur.
+• August 2023: We are organizing the 16th Winter School on Speech and Audio Processing 2023 (AI for Music) at IIT Kanpur.
 Register now

 • July 2023: A new research project started with Monotype LLC.
 Positions open for students.